reidmorrison/semantic_logger/appenders.md

 This technique can also be used to temporarily send certain log messages to a separate file from the global logging

-Note: Do not call appenders directly that have been added to SemanticLogger as appender instances are not designed to be accessed concurrently by multiple threads.
+Note: Do not call appenders directly that have been added to Semantic Logger as appender instances are not designed to be accessed concurrently by multiple threads.
-A separate instance per thread is recommended in multi-threaded envrionments, or just use the global SemanticLogger since it is designed for concurrency.
+A separate instance per thread is recommended in multi-threaded envrionments, or just use the global Semantic Logger since it is designed for concurrency.